 A closer look at the Scripture of the day, to see how it makes more explicit God’s word to us through the teachings of Jesus Christ

-There is an essential unity in the three days of the Triduum, which begins with the celebration of the Lord’s Supper on Holy Thursday, including the washing of the feet, and culminates in the Easter Vigil, featuring the Service of Light, late on Holy Saturday night.
+There is an essential unity to the three days of the Sacred Triduum, beginning with the celebration of the Lord’s Supper on Holy Thursday, including the washing of the feet, and culminating in the Easter Vigil late on Holy Saturday night, featuring the service of light.

 Explore the unity of themes in the readings.